DataDog/kics/documentation/rules/terraform/aws/s3_bucket_logging_disabled.md

 }
 ```

-access and modification events to the S3 bucket will not be recorded, making it difficult to detect unauthorized access or investigate security incidents.
 This lack of logging can result in untraceable data exposure or loss if the bucket is misused or compromised.

 ## Compliant Code Examples